Inside Ukraine’s start-up weapons industry rising from the ashes

 The lightweight machines are glued together with carbon printers, use lawnmower engines and rely on open source navigation systems.

-No money is spared, Terech insists, on the electronics of the weapons as they’re designed to evade Russian jamming systems.
+No money is spared, Terekh insists, on the electronics of the weapons as they’re designed to evade Russian jamming systems.

 Ukraine shoots down about 90 per cent of Russia’s incoming Shahed-type drones.
 So a similar “kill rate” of Ukrainian drones must be assumed.
 They have to be clever and cheap to make if they’re going to get through.

 FP1s and 2s cost about $50,000 each.
-Ukrainian officials estimate that a modern Shahed may be as much as $250,000 each.
+Ukrainian officials estimate that modern Shaheds may be as much as $250,000 each.
 Independent estimates put the Russian-made drones at closer to $80,000.

 For Ukraine, price competition is important.
 The European Union, Kyiv biggest backer, is an economic bloc at least nine times the size of Russia’s economy with four times its spending power.

-Ukraine’s allies can outspend Russia, if they chose to - so far they have not.
+Ukraine’s allies can outspend Russia, if they choose to, but so far they have not.

 But in 1994, Ukraine was persuaded to give up its nukes in return for an agreement from the US, UK, and Russia to guarantee its security.